• Skip to primary navigation

 It takes only a half hour to make, and you can serve it right away.
 You can also save it for at least a week in the fridge and it’s just as tasty as the day you made it!

-How to Make Rotisserie Chicken Salad – Step by Step:
+How to Make Rotisserie Chicken Salad – Step by Step

 A collage of 4 numbered images showing how to make chicken salad; chopping vegetables and herbs.

-1. Chop celery into ½ pieces.
+1. Chop celery into ½-inch pieces.
 Set aside ¾ cup of chopped celery.

 2. Chop red onion into teeny pieces, but not so small that they’re pulverized or mushy.
 Set aside ½ cup of chopped red onion.